 For PAL formats which record at 24 frames per second a Video8 tape in SP mode records 180 minutes.

 The capacity of the Video 8 tape compared to its rival VHS-C was its true advantage, as VHS-C only had a capacity of 45 minutes.

 What is the Difference Between Digital8 and Hi8?

 Although Digital8 Camcorders record on Hi8 tapes, there is a big difference between the Digital8 and Hi8 formats.

-Digital 8 records at 720×480, compared to the 400 lines of analog resolution which is nearly twice the horizontal resolution.
-In order to store digital information on a Hi8 tape it records at twice the speed of a Hi8 camcorder where the tape lasts 1 hour.
+Digital 8 records at 720×480, compared to the 400 lines of analog resolution which is near twice the horizontal resolution.
+In order to store digital information on a Hi8 tape, it records at twice the speed of a Hi8 camcorder where the tape lasts 1 hour.

-Each copy of an analog tape generally degrades in quality, where as a copy of a digital tape should be identical to the original as its will contain the same digital information, that is unless there is damage to the tape.
+Each copy of an analog tape generally degrades in quality, whereas a copy of a digital tape should be identical to the original as it will contain the same digital information, that is unless there is damage to the tape.